 So the million dollar question- is the quality and performance worth the cost?
 To establish a vacuum’s value, we look at a combination of all the factors and features concerning the vacuum and compare that to the price.

 The Shark Navigator comes with an assortment of accessories for various cleaning styles which means that you don’t have to buy those separately.
 The maintenance costs are pretty low and there are not many different parts that need replacing frequently.

 Lastly, let’s look at cleaning performance.
 Overall, the Shark Navigator Pro did excellent on the hardwoods and low pile carpet.
 The high pile carpet caused a bit of a struggle, leaving at least 20% of the debris in the carpet for all the tests.

-That being said, considering that this upright vacuum currently retails for $179, I would say that the Shark Navigator Pro is still an above average value (especially if your home has mainly hardwoods or low pile carpet.)
-That initial cost of $179 includes the body, filters, and assortment of accessories which makes this a machine that you can use in many different areas of your home.
+That being said, considering that this upright vacuum currently retails for a surprisingly good price, I would say that the Shark Navigator Pro is still an above average value (especially if your home has mainly hardwoods or low pile carpet.)
+The initial cost includes the body, filters, and assortment of accessories which makes this a machine that you can use in many different areas of your home.

 As for the warranty and return policy, the Shark comes with a 1 year warranty, and 30-day return period.
 Both policies seem to be in line with industry standards.
 The buyer is responsible for shipping costs back to the manufacturer and the vacuum must be registered within 10 days of purchase.

 Below is a complete list of important specifications and features included on the Shark Navigator Lift-Away Pro vacuum cleaner:

 So is the Shark Navigator Pro for you?
 After putting it to the test and comparing its performance to like models, I would say that the Shark Navigator Pro is an excellent upright vacuum.It’s a great value and its adaptability from an upright to a handheld canister provides a nice degree of flexibility in handling stairs and other awkward-to-clean areas.